Tenant Not Paying Rent ?

 Gathering Evidence Before Making a Case

-Before you decide to escalate the situation, it’s important that you gather proof that your tenants are refusing to pay and for malicious reasons.
+Before you decide to escalate the situation in regards to tenant debt, it’s important that you gather proof that your tenants are refusing to pay and for malicious reasons.
 If you’re unable to deal with the problem quickly then you’ll need up-to-date and accurate records.
 A phone call to your tenant is a good start, especially if you feel like the issue could be solved quickly, However, written correspondence is preferred because it leaves behind a paper trail that can be used as proof that you have contacted the tenant.

 If your tenant has assigned a guarantor to help pay their rent on their behalf, then get in touch with this person and write to them that the tenant has yet to pay their rent.
 In most cases, this can quickly solve the problem of your rent not being paid, but if it doesn’t, then you can also take legal action against the tenant’s guarantor in addition to the tenant themselves.